-When most people think of wartime food rationing they often think of World War II.
+When most people think of wartime food rationing, they think of World War II.
 However, civilians were encouraged to do their part for the war effort during World War I as well.
 This colorful poster by artist Charles E. Chambers was issued by the United States Food Administration to encourage voluntary food conservation.
 “Food Will Win the War” was the name of the campaign initiated by the newly appointed head of the agency, Herbert Hoover.
-Food was necessary not only to feed America’s growing Army, but to help relieve famine in Europe...
+Food was necessary not only to feed America’s growing Army, but to help relieve famine in Europe, in...

 - ›› Keywords : Statue of Liberty

 This unit is part of Gilder Lehrman’s series of Common Core State Standards–based teaching resources.
 These units were written to enable students to understand, summarize, and analyze original texts of historical significance.
 The lessons are built around the use of visual evidence and critical thinking skills.